Special Needs Planning

 Statistics show that over 48.9 million people in the United States have a disability.
 That is nearly 1 in 7 residents.
 So it is not uncommon to have a special needs person in the family.
 Many individuals with special needs are receiving government benefits or may need to receive them in the future.
 Special needs planning allows a special needs beneficiary to receive an inheritance without losing their government benefits.
 Special needs planning typically requires the use of a trust to provide for the special needs beneficiary.

 Special Needs Trust

-Each family has unique circumstances, which is why it is beneficial to sit down with an estate planning attorney to discuss your families needs.
-At Schneider Rasche LLC, we are committed to helping each family to draft an estate plan that will cover all of your needs.
+Each family has unique circumstances.
+It can be beneficial to sit down with an estate planning attorney to discuss your family's needs.
+At Schneider Rasche LLC, we are committed to helping families with a special needs beneficiary draft an estate plan that will protect that beneficiary's interest.
 Call us today at (503) 241-1215 or contact us online to find out how to start your estate plan.

 Estate Planning Article

 This report is compliments of Schneider Rasche LLC and was written by The American Academy of Estate Planning Attorneys.